 Dynamics on a Harpsichord

-Similarly to the organ, the harpsichord does not play louder or softer depending on how hard you strike the key.
-The harpsichord also has stops.
+Similar to the organ, the harpsichord does not play louder or softer depending on how hard you strike the key.
+The harpsichord also has stopped.
 Different stops create slightly different timbres and tones.
 These stops are often connected to different sets of strings as well.
 The stops can be combined to create a louder sound or just used individually.

 Unlike the organ, when a note on the harpsichord is played, it does decay.
 It decays pretty quickly too.
 The harpsichord is not an especially loud instrument, so notes tend to fade faster than they do on the piano.
 In addition to stylistic reasons, harpsichord music often had trills and other ornamentation on single long notes, so that they could be heard for longer without decay.

 Bartolomeo Cristofori invented the piano in 1700.
 In Italian, forte means loud and piano means soft.
 Cristofori originally called it the “harpsichord that could play loud and soft” which was later shortened to either fortepiano or pianoforte.
 Today we call it a piano.
 The piano of Cristofori’s time was a little different than our modern version however.

 It looked very similar to a harpsichord.
 The major difference was the mechanism used to play the notes.
 Instead of the jack and plectrum plucking the strings, the fortepiano has a small hammer that hits the strings.
 Hitting the strings makes a much different sound than plucking.
 Hammers also the piano to play dynamics using the keyboard alone.

 The original fortepiano did not have pedals like we know of today.
 It had stops similar to the harpsichord and keyboard stops.
 These stops were later turned into knee levers, and they finally evolved into our present day piano pedals.
 Unlike the organ and harpsichord, the stops did not change the timbre of the instrument.
 The stops served the same function as our piano pedals today.